-Cigarette smoking increases the risk of serious cardiovascular side effects and mortality from COC use.
-This risk increases with age and with the extent of smoking.
+Cigarette smoking increases the risk of serious cardiovascular side effects and mortality.
+Birth control pills increase this risk especially with increasing age.
 Convincing data are available to support an upper age limit of 35 years for oral contraceptive use in women who smoke.